 Please note this job description is not designed to cover or contain a comprehensive listing of activities, duties or responsibilities that are required of the employee for this job.
 Duties, responsibilities, and activities may change at any time with or without notice.

-● Flexible Work Environment and Schedule [with the exception of Saturdays, 8:30 am – 3:00 pm, September –
+- Flexible Work environment and schedule [with the exception of Saturdays, 8:30 am – 3:00 pm, Sept – May]

 Project STEP is committed to fostering a diverse and inclusive workplace.
 We are dedicated to hiring employees who reflect the communities we serve and strongly encourage applications from candidates of color.

 Please send both a cover letter and resume to Alyssa Lee, Executive Director either by: